 Is the Biocycle expensive to run?

-This is a common and important question relating to all SAFE (Submerged Aeration) type treatment systems.
-It stems from some competitors in our industry who sell alternative technology types (such as Textile/PBR or Vermiculture), which may not require mechanical blowers running on electricity.
+This is a common and important question relating to all SAF (Submerged Aeration Filter) type treatment systems.
+It often stems from some competitors in our industry who sell alternative technology types (such as Textile/PBR or Vermiculture), which may not require mechanical blowers running on electricity.
 Of course, once the seed of fear is planted in your mind, it becomes an objection to anything which uses power and pumps whether true or not.

 If a kWhr costs around 25cents, and the difference in consumption is 0.6kWhr/day, then the difference in operating costs is around $4.50/month, or approximately $55 per year.

 So when Textile type systems cost considerably more to manufacture and maintain over the long term, where's the advantage?
 There isn't any.
 In fact, the Textile type system will take more than 18 years to pay you back for the higher purchase price, so why pay more for something you don't need?

 SAF technology has been proven over the past three decades to be the most reliable and stable technology throughout the seasons.
 That's why most reputable manufacturers utilise SAF technology in their systems, while others come and go in a few short years, leaving their customers without after-sale support.

 Why can't I have a conventional Septic Tank?